awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    Possible values for this field include:
    + `ForwardedByContentType` – The server forwarded the request to the origin without parsing or encryption because no content type was configured\.
-   + `ForwardedByQueryArgs` – The server forwarded the request to the origin without parsing or encryption because the request contains a query argument that wasn’t in the configuration for field\-level encryption\.
+   + `ForwardedByQueryArgs` – The server forwarded the request to the origin without parsing or encryption because the request contains a query argument that wasn't in the configuration for field\-level encryption\.
    + `ForwardedDueToNoProfile` – The server forwarded the request to the origin without parsing or encryption because no profile was specified in the configuration for field\-level encryption\.
    + `MalformedContentTypeClientError` – The server rejected the request and returned an HTTP 400 status code to the viewer because the value of the `Content-Type` header was in an invalid format\.
    + `MalformedInputClientError` – The server rejected the request and returned an HTTP 400 status code to the viewer because the request body was in an invalid format\.